carlcastanas/Computer-Science-Roadmap/readme.md

 **Why Learn This?** Databases and SQL are crucial for data storage, retrieval, and management.

 **What to Learn:**
-- **Relational Databases:** Learn tables, relationships, normalization.
+- **Relational Databases:** Learn tables, relationships, and normalization.
 - **SQL Queries:** Retrieve and manipulate data.

 **Resources:**
 - [SQLZoo](https://sqlzoo.net/)
 - [W3Schools SQL Tutorial](https://www.w3schools.com/sql/)

 ### Networking Basics
-**Why Learn This?** Understanding networking underlies modern computing, vital for building web applications and systems.
+**Why Learn This?** Understanding networking underlies modern computing and is vital for building web applications and systems.

 **What to Learn:**
 - **TCP/IP:** Learn protocols and communication.